 While many companies have ESG as a key element of risk management or the business strategy or both, relatively few have truly aligned ESG with ERM and the business strategy.
 Such an approach leverages existing ERM systems and embeds management of ESG risks and opportunities into activities at the operational level.

 Why integrate ESG now?

-When talking about the multiple facets of ESG, it quickly becomes clear that no organization is immune to these forces, and while organizations in different sectors will face different challenges, almost all of them will need to address multiple ESG matters simultaneously.
+When talking about the multiple facets of ESG, it quickly becomes clear that no organisation is immune to these forces, and while organisations in different sectors will face different challenges, almost all of them will need to address multiple ESG matters simultaneously.

 Senior leadership teams need to consider a lot of different stakeholders’ concerns when talking about ESG issues.
 The list of stakeholders includes investors, customers, employees, suppliers, regulators, standard setters and communities.
 All of these groups have different concerns that translate to an urgent need for senior leaders to develop a more outside-in point of view to see the full range of ESG issues as seen by external stakeholders.